Effect of short-range electron correlations in dynamic transport in a Luttinger liquid: Conclusion

 \section{Conclusion}

-In the present paper we have investigated the effect of short-range electron correlations on the dynamic conductivity of a 1d conductor within the frame of the Luttinger model.
+In the present paper we have investigated the effect of short-range electron correlations on the dynamic conductivity of a 1D conductor within the frame of the Luttinger model.
 Short-range electron correlations are described by the CDW component of the bosonized density operator.
 We have found that a conventional form of this operator is not adequate to describe electron transfer.
 Namely, it does not conserve the number of particles in the system.
-We relate this inconsistency to the fact, that the low-energy expansion of this operator is not properly performed in the Luttinger model.
-We have proposed a model operator of electron density that does not contradict to the total electroneutrality requirement and gives the correct transition to the case of noninteracting electrons.
+We relate this inconsistency to the fact that the low-energy expansion of this operator is not properly performed in the Luttinger model.
+We have proposed a model operator of electron density that does not contradict to the total particle-number-conservation requirement and gives the correct transition to the case of noninteracting electrons.

 The CDW density response function represents the rapid oscillations, modulated by the envelope function, which has the form of a moving wave.
-The CDW density component contributes significantly to the susceptibility of the 1d conductor without any impurities.
-The imaginary part of the CDW susceptibility is non-zero in the band of width $\omega/v$ around $2k_F$.
+The CDW density component contributes significantly to the susceptibility of the 1D conductor without any impurities.
+The imaginary part of the CDW susceptibility is nonzero in the band of width $\omega/v$ around $2k_F$.
 Within this band the dissipative susceptibility depends strongly on the interaction parameter $g$.

-We have proposed a scheme of experiment in which the CDW mechanism of electron transport dominates over the commonly discussed mechanism due to long-wave fluctuations.
-The measurement can be realized with the use of the local excitation by the tip with ac-potential.
-In the low-frequency regime the power dissipated in the system is determined predominantly by the CDW transport mechanism.
-The power drastically depends on interaction, providing an opportunity to study interaction effects in quantum wires.
+We have proposed a scheme of experiment in which the CDW mechanism of electron transport dominates over the commonly discussed mechanism due to the long-wave fluctuations.
+In this experiment a 1D conductor is disturbed locally by the ac potential applied to the conducting tip and the dissipated power is measured.
+In the low-frequency regime this power is determined predominantly by the CDW transport mechanism and drastically depends on the interaction parameter.
+The experiment discussed could give much more information about the nature of the correlated electron state.